leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

 ---
 layout: single
-title: "How build a blog in few minutes for free ?"
+title: "How to build a blog in few minutes for free ?"
 excerpt: "A tutorial to build a blog with Github Pages, Jekyll and Minimal Mistakes template"
 header:
     teaser: https://leoguillaume.github.io/assets/images/2020-10-22-blogtutorial/teaser.jpg